 Cross-training also subjects your muscles to different motions than the same repetitive running stride, so incorporating cross-training is a good way to correct muscle imbalances caused by running and develop yourself as a well-rounded athlete.

-On the other hand, if you’ve been running 15-20 miles per week and feel healthy enough to handle more running, gradually building up to 25-35 miles per week is often ideal for performing well in the 10k.
+On the other hand, if you’ve been running 15-20 miles per week and feel healthy enough to handle more running, gradually building up to 25-35 miles per week is often ideal for performing well on race day.

 #8: Increase Your Lactate Threshold

-One of the key tips to hit a 10k PR is to increase your lactate threshold with tempo runs and threshold intervals.
+One key tip for hitting a 10K PR is to increase your lactate threshold with tempo runs and threshold intervals.

-Threshold workouts are designed to increase your lactate threshold or the point at which your body is no longer able to clear lactate from the muscles as quickly as it is being produced.
+Threshold workouts are designed to increase your lactate threshold, or the point at which your body can no longer clear lactate from the muscles as quickly as it is being produced.

-For most runners, the threshold run pace is somewhere between 10k-15k race pace, so increasing it will help you improve your 10k PR.
+For most runners, the threshold run pace is somewhere between 10K and 15K race pace, so increasing it will help you improve your 10K goal pace and PR.

 Threshold workouts involve any work done at threshold effort.
-For example, you might warm-up and then run 4 x 5 minutes at threshold pace with 2 minutes of recovery pace in between each interval.
+For example, you might warm-up and then run 4 x 5 minutes at a threshold pace with 2 minutes of recovery pace in between each interval, then, cool down.

 #9: Run Long Hills